 - Sekirei seems to love this trope, with the three primary male antagonists dressing in head-to-toe white.
 Manipulative Bastard Higa wears a more low-key example, in a white suit with light-colored dress shirt and tie, while Bratty Half-Pint Mikogami wears an overly-fancy outfit accented with gold.
-However, Big Bad Minaka Hiroto takes the cake, being a White-Haired Pretty Boy in an all-white suit with a cape, just because he's that awesome.
+However, Big Bad Minaka Hiroto takes the cake, having WhiteHairBlackHeart white hair and dressed in an all-white suit with a cape, just because he's that awesome.

 - Blue Exorcist's Arthur Auguste Angel.
 Exorcist.
 Paladin.
 Jerk.

 - Kaito Kid from Magic Kaito and Detective Conan.
+(Depending on whose viewpoint you take regarding the "no good" part, though.)
 He says that his suit is white because he's "bold and flamboyant" and he's "different to a thief who wears all black".

 - Gideon Graves from Scott Pilgrim (both the movie and the comics) wears a pristine white suit.
 Considering that he is both the Big Bad and a jerkass, this trope fits him perfectly.